cloudkj/layer/README.md

 # layer - neural network inference from the command line

 `layer` is a program for doing neural network inference the Unix way.
-Many modern neural network operations are sequential, unidirectional streams of data processed by pipelines of filters.
-The computations at each layer in these neural networks are equivalent to an invocation of the program, and multiple invocations can be chained together to represent the entirety of these neural networks.
+Many modern neural network operations can be represented as sequential, unidirectional streams of data processed by pipelines of [filters](https://en.wikipedia.org/wiki/Filter_(software)).
+The computations at each layer in these neural networks are equivalent to an invocation of the `layer` program, and multiple invocations can be chained together to represent the entirety of such networks.

 `layer` applies the Unix philosophy to neural network inference.
 Each type of a neural network layer is a distinct subcommand.
 Simple text streams of